 Hedged in by mountains on three sides and between the Sheep’s Head and Beara Peninsula, Bantry town isn’t short of scenery.
 The bay is one of the deepest natural harbors in the world, and every day the docks wake up to ships of all sizes arriving with their catch.

 Bantry’s centerpiece is the town square lined with trees, a huge anchor and a fountain.
 On Fridays, a market bursts into life, bringing artisan producers in their droves – it’s a great place to pick up a deli lunch of local cheese and salami.
 And if it's good food you're after, Bantry hits the nail on the head, with O’Connor’s Seafood restaurant and the Fish Kitchen worth a stop for a bowl of crab claws.

-th-century Bantry House, which is still home to the Earls of Bantry, is a historic house primed for exploration.
+The 17th-century Bantry House, which is still home to the Earls of Bantry, is a historic house primed for exploration.
 The views out over Bantry Bay are extraordinary, and strolls in the gardens verge on the heavenly.
-Garden Island

 The Mizen Peninsula is on a craggy outcrop where one of Ireland’s prettiest beaches can be found: Barleycove.
 The long, sandy stretch is framed by rich, green headlands that jut out into the ocean, and boasts Blue Flag status.
 Anglers, meanwhile, should make a beeline for Sheep’s Head.
 Local, Jonny Lucey, says: “The shoreline around here is so fantastic, you can walk home with a very healthy take of mackerel.”